pinobatch/hello-world/cheat-sheet.md

     git add .gitignore
     git commit -m "Import version X.Y.Z from ZIPURL"

-Then you can send this new project to GitHub.
+Then you can send this new project to the remote.
 (A shortcut for `--set-upstream` is `-u`.

     git remote add origin GITHUBURL
     git push --set-upstream origin master

-An alternate method is to clone the GitHub repository first.
+An alternate method is to clone the repository on the remote first.

-1. On GitHub, create the remote repository and get the SSH or HTTPS URL of the repository.
+1. Create the remote repository and get its SSH or HTTPS URL.
 2. Download the repository:

         git clone GITHUBURL

 3. Unzip the zip distribution into the resulting folder.
 4. Clean up the distribution.
-5. Convert any documentation to Markdown.
+5. Convert documentation to Markdown.
 6. Add all new files:

         git add .